shuckster/statebot/README.md

 ## Examples of real charts

-Here are some charts I've used while developing Statebot:
+Here are some charts I've used with Statebot:

 ### Web-server: